hemangbhavasar/Covid-19-Chrome-Extention/README.md

-# Covid-19-Chrome-Extention
+# Gilead Sciences News
-This is for keep updated about COVID-19
+It is chrome extension that shows daily latest 40 headlines of Gilead